cmalaga-code/cmalaga-code/README.md

 Full Stack Developer
 --------------------

-I am a full stack developer that has experience in data engineering.
+I am a full stack developer.

 * 🌍  I'm based in the Tampa Bay Area
 * ✉️  You can contact me at [cmalaga720@gmail.com](mailto:cmalaga720@gmail.com)